Kygandao/whiteboard/README.md

   3. Built in Save and Load functions to allow the user to not only save their work but to be able to upload past work to continue working on it or a new file of a supported          file type (jpg, gif, png, etc).
   4. Different cursor styles for better user experience.
     - Create different cursor styles depending on what type of stroke the user desides to use in order to reduce confusion and expecting the user to remember what stroke style         they selected.
+  5. Add Back-End technology to create a full-stack app.
+    - Creating a full-stack application would allow the user to create an account, save their work to their account for future access, possibly share work with other users and         view the work created my others.
+  6. Add Mobile compatability and allow touchscreens to act as the mouse for further accuracy and better experience.

 ## Installation
 No installations required